What Is Keyword Mapping?

 SEO is an ongoing process.
 Regularly check your rankings in Semrush or a similar rank tracking tool.
 Watch how your keyword clusters perform and adjust your keyword mapping strategy as needed.

 You’ll want to set up an SEO campaign in a SEO tool like Semrush to track your keyword rankings and organic search traffic performance.
-Semrush has great SEO reporting tools for you to set up regular reports for you or your clients.
+Semrush offers excellent SEO reporting tools that enable you to set up regular reports for yourself or your clients.
 You can also add tags like “blog” add the month and year you optimized the page.
-This helps tie back your SEO work to performance and to see what’s working and what isn’t working.
+This helps tie your SEO work back to performance, allowing you to see what’s working and what isn’t.

 Keep an eye on: